zedkaido/picture-in-picture-viewer/README.md

 # Picture-in-Picture Viewer

-A simple Chromium Extension to demonstrate the [Picture-in-Picture Web API](https://wicg.github.io/picture-in-picture/) in Chromium.
+A simple Chromium Extension to demonstrate the [Picture-in-Picture Web API](https://wicg.github.io/picture-in-picture/).

+It is a fork of [Google's PIP](https://github.com/GoogleChromeLabs/picture-in-picture-chrome-extension) with some fixes and stripped of Google Analytics tracking.

 Get it on the Chrome Web Store at https://chrome.google.com/webstore/detail/picture-in-picture-viewer/kgfcmiijchdkbknmjnojfngnapkibkdh